nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Notice there are more contacts listed as compared to `search and n/Bernice t/cs2100 t/friends`.

 <div markdown="block" class="alert alert-primary">
-**:memo: Note:**<br/>
+**:memo: Note**<br/>
-For both `and` and `or` condition search, you still get a list of relevant contacts related to your search query if no search result available.
+For both `and` and `or` condition search, you still get a list of relevant contacts related to your search query if there are no search results available.
 This is useful as you might still get the contacts that you are searching for when you entered some characters wrongly.<br/><br/>A contact is considered relevant if there are high matches of characters between the contact information and search parameters.
 For example, the information `David Li` and `Charlotte` are relevant to `search n/al` because these names contain characters `a` and `l` in it.
 </div>

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:**<br>
+**:information_source: Info:**<br>
 Autocomplete:

 ![Autocomplete With Label](images/AutocompleteWithLabel.png)